AnActualEmerald/papa/README.md

 ## Caveats
 - The default install directory is **relative to the current working directory**, meaning that running the command in ~/ will install mods into ~/mods
-- Installed mods are tracked by a `.papa.ron` file in the mods directory, so each directory will have its own list of mods
-- For now updates will blow up any changes made within the mod files themselves